Nik0w/JqueryLoaderUX/README.md

 ### Installing

-Very simple and use to use:
+Very simple and easy to use:

 Clone the repo :

 ```
 https://github.com/Nik0w/JqueryLoaderUX
 ```

 Install Jquery and fontawesome to your project

-### And coding style tests

-Explain what these tests test and why
+Now, all of the <a> of your code will create an animated css loader, don't forget the css :).

+You can use the

 ```
-Give an example
+.no-loader
 ```
+class to not include tagged links.

 ## Built With